idarolti/PhysaliaSexChrom/Day3/Day3_Practical_03_GametologsDivergence.md

 ## 02. Prepare files for PAML

 Convert fasta file to **[phylip](https://www.phylo.org/index.php/help/phylip)** format, which is required by PAML.
 PRANK includes a built-in feature for format conversion using the -convert option along with the -f flag to specify the output format.

+This next step will delete all the files that don't end in "gapsrm.fa" and the convert that file to phylip format.
+So if we want to still have a copy of the previous files, we can duplicate the 1.gametolog_sequences folder.

 ```
 cp -r ../1.gametolog_sequences ../2.gametolog_sequences_phylip